top of page

 [*] Simon & Schuster.
 2017

-*Written instructions are taken from 100 Deadly Skills: The SEAL Operative's Guide to Eluding Pursuers, Evading Capture, and Surviving Any Dangerous Situation by Clint Emerson.
+*Author recommends 100 Deadly Skills: The SEAL Operative's Guide to Eluding Pursuers, Evading Capture, and Surviving Any Dangerous Situation by Clint Emerson.

 [4] Psychology Today.
 2023.
 Situational Awareness Has Three Stages